TD22057/insteon-mqtt/doc/mqtt.md

 A smoke bridge device does not accept any input commands.
-Internally, they send updates for a number of groups depending on the type of alert and a single clear group to say everything is ok.
+Internally, they send updates for a number of groups depending on the type of alert and a single clear group to say everything is OK.
 The system will translate those into one of four output MQTT messages (smoke detected, CO warning, low battery, and a general error).
 When the clear message is received internally, an off state is sent to each of